Share this Position Paper:

 So they purport to offer 3 different levels of quality at 3 different price levels.
 They’ll typically refer to these three quality-price levels as their “everyday service”, their “expert service” and their “couture” service.
 Or their diamond, platinum and gold service.
 Or their classic, deluxe and signature service.
 Or their basic, classic and artisan service.

 Their employees get confused about the quality of the product they need to deliver.
 Their clients get confused about the quality of the product they’re paying for.
 And the management has no idea how to allocate their limited resources to serve three very different types of clients with very different needs.

 By contrast, a true quality cleaner would never offer three levels of care.

 A true quality cleaner offers one level of quality ….. extraordinary care.

 At RAVE FabriCARE, we know who our clients are and we understand their needs.
 There’s no confusion.

 And, as a result, there are no compromises, no short cuts, no half measures and no trade offs.

 We know where we stand.
 Our craftspeople know where we stand.
 And our clients know where we stand.
 We do it right or we won’t do it at all.

-It’s a philosophy that’s served us well for over 25 years.
+It’s a philosophy that’s served us well for almost 30 years.
 So what does your dry cleaner stand for?

 Something?
 Or nothing at all?